Brain MRI denied for headache: what to check first

 What to do in the next 10 minutes

-In the next 10 minutes, compare the denial wording to the chart, note any red-flag symptoms or worsening pattern, and ask the provider whether updated documentation or peer-to-peer review should happen before appeal.
+Compare the denial wording to the chart.
+Note any red-flag symptoms, worsening pattern, prior treatment, neurologic findings, and authorization details.
+Then ask the provider whether updated documentation or peer-to-peer review should happen before appeal.

 What documents help most